Second teenager arrested in Amir Locke shooting investigation

 Mr Locke's 17-year-old cousin has also been charged in the 10 January killing of Otis Elder.

-SWAT members were conducting a no-knock warrant raid searching for the 17-year-old when they burst into Mr Locke's home and shot him.
+SWAT members were conducting a no-knock warrant raid searching for the 17-year-old when they burst into a Minneapolis apartment where Mr Locke was staying and shot him.

+Video taken from police body cameras show officers entering the house without knocking and yelling “Police!
+Search warrant!”

+Mr Locke was wrapped in a blanket on a couch at the time of the raid.
+He was not named in the search warrant and was not a suspect in the investigation.

 Register for free to continue reading